Biochar cone kilns.

 Improve your soil’s carbon storage, cation exchange, water and nutrient holding, drainage and microbial capacity.

 A typical cone is about a 150 litre holding capacity, They are constructed of sturdy stainless steel capable of successive burns over many years.
-The kiln cones have a stainless steel handle and are light enough for one person to transport through a bush block.
+The kiln cones have stainless steel handles and are light enough for one person to transport through a bush block.
 The earth contact area is about 30cm.

 The time taken to do a complete burn and water drench is about 60-90 minutes.
 The size and amount of dry refuse required is approximately a full/ high trailer load of sticks and limb wood ranging from 4mm bracken, spent raspberry canes, dry cuttings through to 100mm dry limb wood, interspersed together, with 120-200 litres of water (44gallon drum) on the ready for the final soak.

 The burn temperature typically ranges from 500C -700C ensuring the quality of the carbon platelets is maintained (not turned to ash) and pyrolising volitiles from resins.
 As more dry matter is placed on top, the conical shape starves oxygen the lower embers maintaining carbon platelet integrity, the final, post water drenched product is a very evenly processed charcoal with no ash, as higher temperatures are not reached.
 There is variation in the burning qualities of different timbers that you vary or experiment with, however the versatility of the cone leaves you with a quality soil/ carbon building product everytime.

 There are a number of techniques that can be employed to activate the char.